opengeospatial/geoparquet/README.md

 Our aim is to get to a 1.0.0 within 'months', not years.
 The rough plan is:

 * 0.1 - Get the basics established, provide a target for implementations to start building against.
-* 0.2 - Feedback from implementations, 3D coordinates support.
+* 0.2 - Feedback from implementations, 3D coordinates support, geometry types, crs optional.
 * 0.3 - Feedback from implementations, add spatial index.
 * 0.x - Several iterations based on feedback from implementations.
 * 1.0.0-RC.1 - Aim for this when there are at least 6 implementations that all work interoperably and all feel good about the spec.